rspamd/rspamd/doc/markdown/lua/index.md

 }
 ~~~

-Using lua in rules provides many abilities to write complex mail filtering rules.
+Using Lua in rules provides many abilities to write complex mail filtering rules.

-## Writing lua plugins {#luaplugins}
+## Writing Lua plugins {#luaplugins}

 Plugins are more complex filters than ordinary rules.
 Plugins can have their own configuration parameters and multiple callbacks.
-Plugins can make DNS requests, read from rspamd maps and insert custom results.
+Plugins can make DNS requests, read from Rspamd maps and insert custom results.

 ### Structure of the typical plugin

-Each rspamd plugin has a common structure:
+Each Rspamd plugin has a common structure:

 - Registering configuration parameters
 - Reading configuration parameters and set up callbacks
-- Callbacks that are called by rspamd during message processing
+- Callbacks that are called by Rspamd during message processing

 Here is a simple plugin example: